 Cyanobacteria Poisoning

-By Renee Schmid, DVM, DABVT, DABT; Ahna Brutlag, DVM, MS, DABT, DABVT; Lynn Buzhardt, DVM
+By Renee Schmid, DVM, DABT, DABVT for Pet Poison Helpline; Ahna Brutlag, DVM, MS, DABT, DABVT; Lynn Buzhardt, DVM

 Does the water in your local lake have a blue or green coating on the surface?
-If so, that pond water may be covered with a floating layer of blue-green algae that can be deadly.
+If so, that pond water may have a floating layer of blue-green algae that can be deadly.

-Cyanobacteria are found in fresh, brackish, and saltwater.
-They are most common in standing bodies of water versus quickly moving streams and rivers.
-These microscopic bacteria can also grow in backyard fountains, garden pots, birdbaths, and anywhere water is stagnant.
+Cyanobacteria are found in fresh water, brackish water, and salt water.
+They are most common in standing bodies of water rather than streams and rivers.
+However, if there are small puddles or areas of standing water along streams and rivers, cyanobacteria may be present.
+These microscopic bacteria can also grow in backyard fountains, pools, garden pots, birdbaths, or anywhere water is stagnant.
 Regardless of where they are found, cyanobacteria can be dangerous.

 Where are cyanobacteria found?

-Cyanobacteria (“blue-green algae”) are present across North America.
-Overgrowth of these bacteria, referred to as a “bloom”, typically occurs during late summer and fall when the water temperature rises and there is little rainfall, although their growing season is much longer in temperate climates.
-Nutrient rich waters, such as areas of agricultural or municipal runoff, encourage cyanobacterial growth.
+Cyanobacteria are present across North America.
+Overgrowth of these bacteria, referred to as a bloom, typically occurs during late summer and fall when the water temperature rises and there is little rainfall, although their growing season is much longer in temperate climates.
+Nutrient-rich waters, such as areas of agricultural or municipal runoff, encourage cyanobacterial growth.

-It is important to remember, however, that not all blue-green algae blooms are poisonous.
-Of the 2,000-plus cyanobacteria species only about 80 produce toxins.
-Unfortunately, it is impossible to determine whether or not a bloom contains toxins simply by looking with the naked eye.
+It is important to note that not all blue-green algae blooms are poisonous.
+Of the 2,000-plus cyanobacteria species, only about 80 produce toxins.
+Unfortunately, it is impossible to determine whether a bloom contains toxins simply by looking at it.
 Therefore, all blue-green algae blooms should be considered toxic until proven otherwise.
-There are also many harmless types of algae that can appear similar to blue-green algae and differentiating them often requires professional testing.
+There are many harmless types of algae that appear like blue-green algae and differentiating them often requires professional testing.

 What types of animals are affected by cyanobacteria?

-All animals, including dogs, cats, horses, livestock, mammalian and avian wildlife, and humans, are susceptible to the toxins produced by cyanobacteria.
-The toxin enters the body when the animal drinks contaminated water, putting hunting and athletic dogs that swim in ponds at high risk.
-Other animals that commonly drink from lakes such as cows, sheep, goats, llamas, and horses can become ill as well.
-Pastured livestock that drink stagnant water from troughs may also ingest these toxins.
-Cats are susceptible to poisoning, but their risk of exposure is lower because they rarely swim and are pretty picky about the water they drink.
+All animals, including dogs, cats, horses, livestock, mammalian, fish, birds, and humans, are susceptible to the toxins produced by cyanobacteria.
+The toxin enters the body when the animal drinks contaminated water.
+Cats are susceptible to poisoning, but their risk of exposure is lower because they rarely swim and are picky about the water they drink.

 What signs and symptoms can cyanobacteria cause?

-With anatoxin exposure, death is quick, often within minutes to hours post exposure.
+• Neurotoxins have an onset within 60 minutes of exposure.
+Clinical signs include muscle rigidity, paralysis, tremors, seizures, excessive salivation, vomiting, diarrhea, fluid buildup in the lungs, and paralysis of the diaphragm, which can lead to death.
+Neurotoxins can cause death within minutes to hours post exposure.
 In fact, livestock that drink from contaminated ponds are often found dead right by the water’s edge.

-Dermatoxins, such as Lyngbyatoxin, can cause itching, redness, and blistering of the skin within hours of contact.
-These signs are not fatal, but may take several days to weeks to resolve, which is uncomfortable.
+• Dermatoxins can cause itching, redness, and blistering of the skin within hours of contact.
+These signs are not fatal, but may take several days to weeks to resolve, and cause discomfort to the patient.

 What is the treatment for cyanobacteria poisoning?